| David's Astro Corner David Stine All who

 complete with coordinates and an observing form if you contact

 me.
-Good luck
+Good luck That's

 it from my corner this month, happy comet hunting until next